dtpreda/feup-cpd-dynamo/README.md

 # feup-cpd-dynamo

 This project aims at the development of a distributed and partitioned key-value database.
-It's design is loosely based on Amazon's [Dynamo](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf).
+Its design is loosely based on Amazon's [Dynamo](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf).

 You may find all the project's description and requirements [here](https://web.fe.up.pt/~pfs/aulas/cpd2122/projs/proj2/proj2.html).